Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you can’t qualify for a regular personal loan, you can opt for a guarantor loan.
 This can be particularly helpful for newcomers to Canada and students who haven’t built their credit yet.

-When you get a guarantor or cosigner to co-sign a loan with you, they’ll be agreeing to take responsibility for the loan in the event you (the primary borrower) default on the loan.
-This greatly reduces the risk for the lender and can help you qualify for a loan.
-Moreover, a guarantor can help you qualify for larger loans, lower interest rates and overall better terms.
+When you get a guarantor or cosigner to co-sign a loan with you, they’ll be agreeing to take responsibility for the loan in the event that you (the primary borrower) default on the loan.
+This greatly reduces the risk for the lender and can help you get approved.
+Moreover, a guarantor can help you qualify for larger loans, lower interest rates, and overall better terms.

 If you don’t want to apply for your own credit card, you can ask to become an “authorized user” on someone else’s account instead.
 Your name can usually be added to the primary cardholder’s account via online banking, by request at the bank, or by phone directly through the credit card company.

 Afterward, you can either use their credit card or you can be issued one of your own.
-While the primary cardholder is solely responsible for paying the total monthly balance, you yourself can pay your portion of the bill depending on what you’ve agreed upon.
-Every payment that the primary holder then makes, will be reported on both your credit reports which can help build your credit.
+While the primary cardholder is solely responsible for paying the total monthly balance, you can pay your portion of the bill depending on what you’ve agreed upon.
+Every payment that the primary holder then makes will be reported on both your credit reports, which can help build your credit profile.

 However, it’s important to note that not all creditors report the information for authorized users, so it’s important to speak with the card provider and confirm whether they do.